elishacoad/shelly/README.md

 # shelly
-A custom unix shell project
+Shelly is a custom shell project built for an Operating Systems class.
+It is a Unix based and implements forks, linked lists, and dynamic memory allocation.

 **Instructions**